Suffragists are just women who can’t get a man, according to this postcard. (Courtesy June Purvis/History Extra)

 10) “Because our present duties fill up the whole measure of our time and ability and are such as none but ourselves can perform.
 Our appreciation of their importance requires us to protest against all efforts to infringe upon our rights by imposing upon us those obligations which cannot be separated from suffrage, but which, as we think, cannot be performed by us without the sacrifices of the highest interests of our family and our society.”

 “Our present duties” would include both the traditional basis of womanhood (including giving birth, raising children and creating a home) but also advanced societal roles in church and charity.
-Mrs Goodwin believes these will be detrimentally obstructed if woman had to participate in the political sphere.
+Mrs. Goodwin believes these will be detrimentally obstructed if a woman had to participate in the political sphere.
 And once these roles are compromised, then the fabric of society suffers.

 11) “Because it is our fathers, brothers, husbands and sons who represent us at the ballot box.
 Our fathers and our brothers love us; our husbands are our choice, and one with us; our sons are what WE MAKE THEM.
-We are content that they represent us, in the cornfield, on the battlefield and at the ballot box, and we THEM in the schoolroom, at the fireside, and at the cradle, believing our representation even at the ballot box to be thus more full and impartial than it would be were the views of the few who wish suffrage adopted, contrary to the judgement of the many.
+We are content that they represent us, in the cornfield, on the battlefield and at the ballot box, and we are with THEM in the schoolroom, at the fireside, and at the cradle, believing our representation even at the ballot box to be thus more full and impartial than it would be were the views of the few who wish suffrage adopted, contrary to the judgement of the many.

 In essence, women are represented in government by those who raised them.
 They vote when they choose their husbands and instill their values into their children.
 To give a woman the right to vote would be redundant and only subjects their vote to corrupt forces.